GreenSlimeStudios/RPN_Calculator/README.md

 Shift '8' for converting x to cos(x)
 Shift '4' for converting x to tg(x)
-Shift '5' for converting x to sqrt(x) *(convert x to the root of the R's kind)* Alpha '7' to duplicate the bottom layer *(duplicat R times)* Alpha '8' to change the positivity/negativity of x's sign Alpha '4' for converting x to log10(x) *(convert x to logR(x))*
+Shift '5' for converting x to sqrt(x) *(convert x to the root of the R's kind)* Shift '1' for converting x to x! - factorial of x Alpha '7' to duplicate the bottom layer *(duplicat R times)* Alpha '8' to change the positivity/negativity of x's sign Alpha '4' for converting x to log10(x) *(convert x to logR(x))*